bcgov/design-system/components/about/about.md

 author: ksingbeil
 ---

+> [!WARNING]
+> This version of the design system is archived, and is no longer supported.
+Visit [gov.bc.ca/designsystem](https://gov.bc.ca/designsystem) to learn more about the new B.C.
+Design System.

 ## About The Design System

 The Design System helps developers and designers build better digital products and services.